Cats Protection: Operations

 In 2017, the charity helped nearly 193,000 cats (rehoming around 43,000 of these and neutering 153,000).
-Its network had 36 centres, 250+ volunteer-run branches, 121 charity shops and approximately 10,200 volunteers and staff located throughout the UK.
+Its network had 36 centres, 250+ volunteer-run teams, 121 charity shops and approximately 10,200 volunteers and employees located throughout the UK.
 The charity's income for 2017 was £62.9 million.

 Alongside rehoming cats and kittens, the charity runs a neutering scheme for owners on a limited income, and a National Information Line.
-In addition, they monitor (and feed) feral colonies in the area including trapping, neutering and re-releasing (where possible) feral cats back to where they came from.
+In addition, they monitor feral colonies in the area including trapping, neutering and re-releasing (where possible) feral cats back to where they came from.
 They also work to educate adults and children about cat welfare, and run talks and educational resource programmes across the UK.

-Volunteer branches
+Volunteer teams

-The charity operates in two ways: volunteer-run branches and centres.
-The main difference is that volunteer-run branches are people with a spare room or space in a garden for a pen (or two).
+The charity operates in two ways: volunteer-run teams and centres.
+The main difference is that volunteer-run teams are people with a spare room or space in a garden for a pen (or two).
 Instead of visiting a dedicated centre, the person wishing to adopt a cat usually visits it in another person's home.

 Adoption centres

 Two cats (Lady and Bella) sitting in a Cats Protection adoption centre in London.
 Both were subsequently adopted.

-Dedicated centres are of varying size and have paid staff in addition to volunteers on their team.
+Dedicated centres are of varying size and have paid employees in addition to volunteers on their team.
 The vast majority of the public visit these places to adopt a cat or a kitten.
-Centres are funded centrally by the charity, though many also have "Friends of..." groups that raise funds locally.
+Centres are funded centrally by the charity.
 In addition, there is often the chance of cat sponsorship, where members of the public can sponsor a pen in return for a monthly or annual donation.
 Sponsors receive regular updates on the cats using their pens.

 In February 2002, Cats Protection acquired the Isle of Thorns estate from the University of Sussex.
-The estate is now the National Cat Centre.
+The estate is now the UK Cat Centre.

 In 2008, the charity was affected by the financial markets crisis emanating from Iceland, losing £11.2 million of its financial reserves.
-In 2012, having suffered continuing financial losses, the charity was forced to make over 80 staff redundant, the majority of these being staff working on the operational front line in adoption centres or supporting branches.
+In 2012, having suffered continuing financial losses, the charity was forced to make over 80 employees redundant, the majority of these working on the operational front line in adoption centres or supporting teams.